 What Is The Rear Bike Rack For?
+(And How To Use It)

-For many people cycling is not just a hobby or a way of getting some exercise, but it’s how they get around town and get things done.
-If you often find yourself making short trips alone, chances are you can replace your car for a bike for those trips.
+For many people, cycling is not just a hobby or a way of getting some exercise, but it’s how they get around town and get things done.
+If you often find yourself making short trips alone, chances are you can replace your car with a bike for those trips.
 The main limitation of a bike is its carrying capacity.
 This is where a rear bike rack comes in handy.

 What can you carry on a rear rack?